-Vegetable, fruit, and flower seedlings and plants for transplanting into gardens and landscape beds will be featured at the beginning of the market season.
-Because all produce offered at the market is locally grown, shoppers will find a variety of fresh vegetables, herbs and fruits, throughout the summer and fall, as these mature and become available.
+Vegetable, fruit, and flower seedlings and plants for transplanting into gardens and landscape beds are featured at the beginning of the market season.
+Because all produce offered at the market is locally grown, shoppers will find an ever-changing variety of fresh-picked vegetables, fruits, herbs and cut flowers, throughout the summer and fall, as these mature and become available.

-Vendors also will offer many fresh and preserved foods, including grass-finished beef, eggs, goat milk fudge, jellies, breads and other baked goods.
-Unique handcrafted items, such as natural soaps, hair and skin products, handmade clothing, jewelry, and decorative pieces will be available as well.
-New vendors are welcome and are encouraged to contact firstname.lastname@example.org for more information.
+Vendors also offer many fresh and preserved foods, including sustainably-produced meats, eggs, goat milk fudge, jellies, breads and other baked goods.
+Unique handcrafted items, such as natural soaps, hair and skin products, handmade clothing, jewelry, and decorative pieces are available as well.
+New vendors are welcome – please email for more information.

-Having been located at Rock Falls Park since 2011, the market now will be sponsored by Slippery Rock Development, Inc. The change in location will afford exciting opportunities to partner with local businesses and to maintain the market’s reputation as a friendly, community gathering place.
-In addition to products for sale, live music; informative speakers and displays; and activities for children will be scheduled throughout the season.
+The farmers market is sponsored by Slippery Rock Development, Inc. Located in the center of Slippery Rock, the market is a welcoming, community gathering place, where people meet producers and neighbors become friends.
+In addition to products for sale, live music; demonstrations and displays; and activities for children are scheduled throughout the season.

 Keep up with what’s happening thru our Facebook link.

-Arts and crafts vendors wanted with handcrafted items only!
+- Arts and crafts vendors with handcrafted items only!